librepod/librepod-infect/README.md

-# LibrePod Infect
+# LibrePod Installation Script

-## What is this?
 A script to install LibrePod on non-NixOS hosts.

-This is a fork of the awesome [nixos-infect](https://github.com/elitak/nixos-infect) script with just minor changes to install LibrePod configuration files.
+This is a fork of the awesome [nixos-infect](https://github.com/elitak/nixos-infect) script with just minor changes to add [LibrePod configuration files](https://github.com/librepod/librepod) and apply them.

 ## How can I use it?